Hong Kong Economic and Trade Office in Shanghai

-The Hong Kong Economic and Trade Office in Shanghai is the representative office of the Government of Hong Kong in Guangzhou, Shanghai, China.
+The Hong Kong Economic and Trade Office in Shanghai is the representative office of the Government of Hong Kong in Shanghai, China.

 History

 With the approval of the State Council, the Hong Kong Office in Shanghai was officially established in September 2006.
 In April 2015, the Liaison Office in Shandong was established in Jinan City, responsible for promoting bilateral economic and trade relations between Hong Kong and Shandong.
 In April 2017, the Liaison Office in Zhejiang was established in Hangzhou City, responsible for promoting bilateral economic and trade relations between Hong Kong and Zhejiang.

 Main functions

 Hong Kong Economic and Trade Offices and Liaison Offices in the Mainland.
 The yellow area is the service area of the Hong Kong Economic and Trade Office in Shanghai.

 The main function of the Shanghai Economic and Trade Office is to promote economic and trade ties and strengthen cooperation between Shanghai and the four provinces of Jiangsu, Zhejiang, Anhui and Shandong, and the Hong Kong Special Administrative Region.